 Contact Bortolussi Family Law in Vaughan for Reliable Advice & Representation in Family Mediation

 At Bortolussi Family Law, our divorce lawyers have extensive experience in representing clients in family mediation.
-Additionally, our founder, Lorraine Bortolussi, is an accredited Family Mediator through the Ontario Association for Family Mediation (OAFM).
+Additionally, our founder, Lorraine A. Bortolussi, is an accredited Family Mediator through the Ontario Association for Family Mediation (OAFM).

 We represent clients by diligently advocating for their rights while maintaining a healthy and productive dynamic with their former spouse or partner whenever possible.
 To discuss your family law matter, please reach out online or by phone at 416-987-3300.